JvanKatwijk/qt-dab/README.md

 Introduction
 ------------------------------------------------------------------

-**Qt-DAB-4.4** is a rich implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI 2 and up.
+**Qt-DAB-XX** is a rich implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI 2 and up.
 It can be used with a variety of SDR devices, including DABsticks, all models of the SDRplay, AIRspy etc.

 Precompiled versions for Linux-x64 (AppImage) and Windows (an installer)